ahuigo/ahuigo.github.io/post/arch/docker/docker-exec.md

     docker run --name debian -it -d debian bash docker exec -it debian bash

+## interactive
+     -i, --interactive                    Keep STDIN open even if not attached -t, --tty                            Allocate a pseudo-TTY

+## pipeline
+    docker run --rm -i --log-driver=none -a stdin -a stdout -a stderr ...
+    -a, --attach list                    Attach to STDIN, STDOUT or STDERR

+for example:

+    echo "ahuigo" | docker run --rm -i alpine cat - echo "ahuigo" | docker run --rm -i -a stdout  alpine cat - echo "This was piped into docker" |
+        docker run --rm -i --log-driver=none -a stdin -a stdout -a stderr \
+        alpine cat - | xargs echo This is coming out of docker:

 # Docker exec
 ## limit resource
     # 运行一个 Deno 脚本，限制 CPU 使用率为 0.5 核，内存使用为 100m